dojo/widgets/src/time-picker/README.md

 ## Features

-- Provides an option to use a native `<input type="time">` when needed.
+- Provides an option to use a native `<input type="time">` when needed
-- Automatically generates all possible valid options based on the starting time, ending time, and step.
+- Automatically generates all possible valid options based on the starting time, ending time, and step
-- Completely keyboard accessible.
+- Completely keyboard accessible

 ### Keyboard Usage